MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiadef/ns-wiadef-_wia_micr.md

 ## -remarks

-The header must be followed by a sequence of MICR information structures, one for each decoded MICR code, in the order the MICR codes were found and decoded.</p>
+The header must be followed by a sequence of MICR information structures, one for each decoded MICR code, in the order the MICR codes were found and decoded.